Emergent social conventions and collective bias in LLM populations: Introduction

-The top row of Table~\ref{table: microdynamics} shows a case where there is no individual bias towards a particular name in the first interaction ($P$=0.116 > 0.05, indicating that the evidence is not strong enough to reject the hypothesis that the agent is unbiased).
-In the second interaction, agents have some memory influencing their decision, but the observed outcome probability remains symmetric ($P$=0.110).
-We observe that if an agent succeeds in the first interaction, it will almost surely continue to use the successful name in the next interaction ($99.4\%$ of the time in the data in Table ~\ref{table: microdynamics}, with similar results in real simulations and for other models).
+We examine the microscopic contributions to collective bias in Table~\ref{table: microdynamics}.
+The top row of Table~\ref{table: microdynamics} shows a case where there is no individual bias towards a particular name in the first interaction ($p$ = 0.11 $>$ 0.05, indicating that the evidence is not strong enough to reject the hypothesis that the agent is unbiased).
+In the second interaction, agents have some memory influencing their decision, but the observed outcome probability remains symmetric ($p$ = 0.110).
+We observe that if an agent succeeds in the first interaction, it will almost surely continue to use the successful name in the next interaction ($99.4\%$ of the time in the data in Table~\ref{table: microdynamics}, with similar results in real simulations and for other models).
 However, if an agent fails, it will almost surely switch names ($97.3\%$ of the time).
-In all tested cases with $W=2$, and across all models, an asymmetric selection bias emerges by the agent’s third interaction, distinguishing between the ‘weak’ and a ‘strong’ conventions.
-Across all observed memory states (noting that some configurations are extremely rare or do not occur due to the agent’s decision-making), agents are more likely to produce the strong name in 5 out of 8 memory configurations.
-These configurations account for the vast majority of observed states ($99.2\%$ of the possible states resulting from interaction 2 in Table~\ref{table: microdynamics}, with similar patterns observed in other models).
-In subsequent interactions, agents are more likely to encounter the strong name associated with success, reinforcing its use and ultimately leading to consensus on that name as the social convention.
+In all tested cases with $W=2$, and across all models, an asymmetric selection bias emerges by the agent’s third interaction, distinguishing between the ‘weak’ and ‘strong’ conventions.
+For the model and name pool reported in Table~\ref{table: microdynamics}, agents at this stage are more likely to choose the strong name in 5 out of the 8 most expected memory states.
+Crucially, the agent's strategies are not symmetric under a re-labelling of the conventions in the memory state.
+The most egregious example of this from Table~\ref{table: microdynamics} is $p(M | \{1: M, Q; 2: Q, M \})$ and $p(Q | \{1: Q, M; 2: M, Q \})$, which are equal to $0.848$ and $0.451$, respectively.
+In subsequent interactions, agents are more likely to encounter the strong name in successful interactions, reinforcing its use and ultimately leading to consensus on that name as the social convention.